y2737924daohegua/corber/pages/workflow/icon_splash_management.md

 Place a splash.svg file at ember-cordova/splash.svg and run `corber make-splashes`.
 By default, splashes for added platforms will be resized and injected.

-To specify a single platform, use the `--platform` option with the desired platform.
+o specify a platform, use the `--platform` option:

 ```
 corber make-splashes --platform ios